jackcasey/PixelAether/docs/coords.md

 ## Simulation

-- Used to refer to a point in a Beautiful.View
+- Used to refer to a point in a Beautiful.View (a wrapper around an HTML5 canvas)
-- View center is 0,0
+- The center of the viewport is 0,0
 - y axis increases as we move up
 - get mouse position with `input.mouse.simPosition`